Too much politics, not enough gas

 The populists pounce

 In the meantime, there are more pressing issues to attend to.
 Parabolic power prices in the UK are pushing unhedged smaller suppliers into insolvency.
 This is not *yet* a political crisis in Westminster, but it has potential.
-Wait for more consumers to feel the pinch.
+Wait for more suppliers to go bust.

 Just look at Spain, where wholesale prices tend to filter through to residential bills more quickly.
 The government has cut retail energy taxes and is rolling out legislation for a windfall tax on energy firms.
 Funds raised will be redistributed to consumers to offset soaring bills.